ssokolow/stuffit-test-files/README.md

 ![](photos/45mac.jpg)

-I haven't had a chance to try this on my Power Mac G4 yet, but the license is included in the back of the print manual:
+The license is included in the back of the print manual and is as follows:

 **Relevant License Terms:**